keygen-sh/air-gapped-activation-example/README.md

 # Air-gapped Activation Example

 This is an example client/server implementation for air-gapped license activation.
 Essentially, the client displays a QR code which is read by the server, and the server will perform an activation request on behalf of the air-gapped client.
 The server will [validate][validate], [activate][activate], and finally [check-out][check-out] a license file.
-Lastly, the client will cryptographically verify and decrypt the license file.
+Lastly, once the license file is distributed to the client, the client can cryptographically verify and decrypt the license file.

 ![image](https://user-images.githubusercontent.com/6979737/160709628-16e8231e-6510-454e-b188-d20f7c4ff9dc.png)